IntersectMBO/plutus/notes/multi-currency/multi-currency.md

  nftValidator :: NFT -> Data -> Redeemer -> PendingTx -> ()
  nftValidator (NFT nm txout) _ _ ptx =
   let con1 = ptx `spends` txout
-      con2 = ptx `forges` 1 (ownAdress ptx)
+      con2 = ptx `mints` 1 (ownAdress ptx)
   in if con1 && con2 then () else error
 ```

-`spends :: PendingTx -> TxOut -> Bool` checks if the pending transaction spends the tx output (uniquely identified by transaction hash + index into its list of outputs). `forges :: PendingTx -> Int -> ByteString -> Bool` checks if the pending transaction forges the given amount of the address. `Data` and `Redeemer` are the types (in PLC) of the data and redeemer scripts, which we ignore here (so effectively `type Data = ()` and `type Redeemer = ()`).
+`spends :: PendingTx -> TxOut -> Bool` checks if the pending transaction spends the tx output (uniquely identified by transaction hash + index into its list of outputs). `mints :: PendingTx -> Int -> ByteString -> Bool` checks if the pending transaction mints the given amount of the address. `Data` and `Redeemer` are the types (in PLC) of the data and redeemer scripts, which we ignore here (so effectively `type Data = ()` and `type Redeemer = ()`).
 For an actual currency we could the data script to keep track of the current supply.

 Note that the validator script for a given `NFT` definition is given by `nftValidator nft`, so its address is the hash of `nftValidator nft`.

 The key is the `nftBootstrapTxOut` field.
-Condition `con1` ensures that there is only a single transaction that can forge a value of the NFT, because `txout` can only be spent once, thanks to the **(no-double-spending rule)**.
+Condition `con1` ensures that there is only a single transaction that can mint a value of the NFT, because `txout` can only be spent once, thanks to the **(no-double-spending rule)**.
 Condition `con2` ensures that only a single token of the currency is created, effectively making it non-fungible.

 It is of course possible to produce multiple script outputs to the same address of `nftValidator nft` but only one of them can be spent, because the referenced tx output can only be spent once.

-Note that creating an NFT with this contract requires three transactions: One for the `nftBootstrapTxOut` transaction output, one for producing an output to the NFT address, and one that forges the token, consuming the output from the NFT address and the `nftBootstrapTxOut`.
+Note that creating an NFT with this contract requires three transactions: One for the `nftBootstrapTxOut` transaction output, one for producing an output to the NFT address, and one that mints the token, consuming the output from the NFT address and the `nftBootstrapTxOut`.
 Note that the bootstrap transaction output can be any unspent transaction output owned by us, in particular it can be the same output that pays the fees for the forging transaction.

 ## Example (Currency with minting policy)

-The following contract implements a minting policy of a currency `c` that can be forged repeatedly, up to a predefined maximum amount.
+The following contract implements a minting policy of a currency `c` that can be minted repeatedly, up to a predefined maximum amount.

 We use the data script to keep track of how much `c` has been issued so far.
 However, when authorising the forging of new `c` (that is, when running the validator script whose hash is `c`) we cannot verify that the data script we received contains the correct amount of `c` in circulation, because anyone can produce a pay-to-script transaction output locked by `c` and with an arbitrary data script.
 To prevent this kind of unauthorised forging of `c` we use a *reserve currency*, `c*`.
-This reserve currency represents the potential amount of `c` that can still be forged.
+This reserve currency represents the potential amount of `c` that can still be minted.
 Whenever we increase the supply of `c`, we destroy the same amount of `c*` and vice versa.
 The total circulation of `c` plus the total supply of `c*` equals the maximum supply of `c` at all times.
-To legitimise the forging of `c` we require the forger to present the entire amount of `c*` that exists.
+To legitimise the forging of `c` we require the minter to present the entire amount of `c*` that exists.

 We can think of `c` as paper notes and `c*` as a gold bar that we keep in our vault.
 Every unit of `c` is a claim to some of our gold bar.
 We can trade this claim away but we always keep the gold (although now the amount of gold that is available is smaller).